Guide to Services for Students 2021/2022

 Top Hat eLearning software

 Students can purchase a variety of software at significant discounts for home use.
 This includes software from Microsoft, Adobe, and more.
 Access to licenses expire upon termination of student status with UCalgary.
-To purchase software, you will need to first register here with your @ucalgary.ca email.
+To purchase software you'll need to first register here with your @ucalgary.ca email.

 2. Office of Registrar and Enrolment Services

 The Office of the Registrar includes Enrolment Services and provides supports to all UCalgary students with various activities associated with their student record.
 These services are available to students at no additional charge.